-The Blue Flag Program was started in 2006 and this year in 2016 Malta has nine BF beaches.
+The Blue Flag Program was started in 2006 and this year in 2018 Malta and Gozo have twelve BF beaches.
 The award is only valid for one year and the requirements have to be met again the following year.

 The following criteria are provided for each beach between mid-June to September of each year for eight hours everyday all week.

 For this year Malta has been awarded nine quality flags for its efforts in the sustainable management of beaches.

 The Most Popular Tourist Attractions Malta Offers